- The benefits of Iron

 A blood test will show your iron levels have increased

 Our conclusion on iron supplementation

 Iron is an essential mineral found in foods such as red meat, spinach, seafood, dried fruits, and more.
 There are two types of iron – heme iron from animal products and non-heme iron in plant sources.
 People who find it challenging to get enough iron from their diet or due to increased need may consider taking iron supplements.
 Women with periods and pregnant women are particularly at risk of developing inadequate iron levels.
 Iron supplements can come with side effects such as nausea and constipation, so many people stop taking their iron supplements.

 It is vital to choose an iron supplement that is well absorbed.
-If you want to increase your iron intake without unwanted side effects, Active Iron’s non-constipating formula helps avoid gut irritation from iron and is clinically proven to deliver 2X better absorption of iron sulfate.
+If you want to increase your iron intake without unwanted side effects, Active Iron’s non-constipating formula helps avoid gut irritation from iron and is clinically proven to incrase iron levels while decreasing the likelihood of side effects.

 Have questions about the importance of iron or iron supplements?
 Let us know if there is anything else you’d like to include.